openfga/.github/CONTRIBUTING.md

 The rest of this document describes how to contribute code, but there are many other ways to contribute that are incredibly helpful: helping others in Discussions and Slack, providing feedback on RFCs and releases, triaging Issues, improving the documentation - any little bit helps.

+## Using Generative AI to contribute to OpenFGA

+You are allowed to use Generative AI to contribute to OpenFGA under under the [Linux Foundation Generative AI policy](https://www.linuxfoundation.org/legal/generative-ai).

 ## Submitting a Pull Request to an OpenFGA Repository

 1. Read our [Pull Request Requirements](#pull-request-requirements), [Pull Request Structure and Behavior](#pull-request-structure-and-behaviour) and [Commit Guidelines](#commit-guidelines) to understand what to include in commits and PRs.